I’m going to let you in on a secret:

 - Migrating to a new URL structure (high risk)

-- Adding Schema markup to articles using RankMath
+- Adding Schema markup to each blog post using RankMath

 - Further increasing site speed with mobile in mind